Systems Theory and Audio Feedback

 An amplifying feedback cycle can limit itself by escalating until it exhausts a necessary resource or breaks the system, leading to zero activity.

-In the sound system, the amplifying cycle can increase the volume of the screech until a component in the system fails, causing it to break, and leaving silence.
+In the sound system, the amplifying cycle can increase the volume of the screech until a component fails, causing it to break and leaving silence.

 |